Major US stock indexes waver on final day of tumultuous year

 The S&P 500 jumped 12.7% in April.
 From there, markets disconnected from the rest of the still-reeling economy and pushed higher in fits and starts as vaccine development progressed and analysts and economists looked ahead to the eventual end of the pandemic.

+Thomas said the massive Federal Reserve actions early in the pandemic helped shore up the markets and many companies had learned their lesson from the financial crisis in 2008 and started immediately cutting costs.

-The end seems even closer now that vaccine approval and distribution is ramping up.
+The end of the virus and its pummeling of the economy seems even closer now that vaccine approval and distribution is ramping up.
 The U.S. and U.K. have both approved Pfizer's COVID-19 vaccine and Britain recently approved another vaccine from AstraZeneca and Oxford University.
 Meanwhile, the U.S. government has approved another round of aid for businesses and people dealing with another surge in the virus and tighter restrictions on businesses.

+Thomas expects pent-up demand and high savings rates to help drive an economic recovery in 2021.
+Many of the more beaten-down stocks will benefit from a “vaccine-shaped” recovery as the number of vaccines on the market increases and distribution widens.

+“We have more visibility that by midyear we start to be able to reopen the economy,” she said.

 Trading was closed in Tokyo and South Korea as well as Germany.
 France’s CAC 40 slipped 0.9% and Britain’s FTSE 100 lost 1.5%.